The Centre provides an interdisciplinary research environment for postgraduates from a variety of academic backgrounds.

 It offers a taught MA and research programmes (MA; MPhil; PhD) on both full-time and part-time basis.

 - Unparalleled opportunities for interdisciplinary study - Classics, English & Comparative Literature, History, History of Art, Modern Languages (French, Italian, Hispanic Studies), and more

 - An unusually high concentration of international experts and

 - A welcoming and sociable environment to study and relax

-The only Renaissance MA in the UK to offer the chance to spend a term in Venice.
-Students study at the University's premises in the Palazzo Pesaro Papafava.
-Students can also spend a further three months in Paris or Venice as part of the CSR's Erasmus exchange programme.
+The only Renaissance MA in the UK to offer the chance to spend a term in Venice; students can also spend a further three months in Paris or Venice as part of the CSR's Erasmus exchange programme.

 Applicants are encouraged to investigate the opportunities, check the deadlines carefully, and communicate early on with the Director of Graduate Studies so that the strongest possible funding proposal may be prepared.